Teomambo69/powerapps-docs.es-es/powerapps-docs/maker/canvas-apps/connections/connection-twitter.md

 | FriendsCount |integer |No | |

 ### <a name="tweet"></a>El tweet
-Enviar un nuevo tweet: Tweet
+Publicar un tweet nuevo: El tweet

 #### <a name="input-properties"></a>Propiedades de entrada